-If you leave it to us or your instructions are invalid for any reason, the default drawdown order will apply.
+If you leave it to us, the default drawdown order will apply.

 Choose from one of the following options:

 Default - Payments are drawn in the default drawdown order described in the PDS.
 Go to SECTION 14.

 Pro-rata - Payments are drawn from your investment options in proportion to the balance in each option.
 Go to SECTION 14.